wso2/docs-is/en/docs/Compliance/general-Data-Protection-Regulation.md

 IS  such as role-based access control (RBAC), attribute-based access control can be used to cater this requirement.

+!!!
+Info
-For more information on Role-based Access control, Attribute-based Access Control, and XACML, refer [Access Control and Entitlement](_Access_Control_and_Entitlement_Management_) page.
+	  For more information on Role-based Access control, Attribute-based Access Control, and XACML, refer [Access Control and Entitlement](/key-concepts/access-control-and-entitlement-management) page.